Updated: Nov 16, 2021

 During the 18th century, herbs became popular with European physicians.
 Apothecaries with imported herbs from all over the world sprung up to meet the increasing demand for herbal remedies.
 Unfortunately, the market became saturated with cure-all tonics, some even toxic, which tainted the credibility of the field and created a stigma around plant medicine.

 When organic chemistry came into prominence, pharmaceutical medicine quickly gained traction in the West.
 By 1886, medical licensing was required to practice pharmacy, and as a result, local apothecaries were no longer allowed to prescribe herbal pharmaceutical medicine.
 Suddenly, for the first time in human history, the practice of medicine was solely in the hands of licensed physicians.

 Yet again, the Western world entered a dark period during which plant medicine and herbal traditions were forgotten.
 The practice of at-home vegetable and herbal gardening fell out of fashion in favor of large, ornamental front lawns that provide no nourishment or healing.
 As a result, the practice of gardening, once an essential, even spiritual activity, shifted into a past-time for plant ladies past their prime.

 As western society opted for convenience with the help of chain grocery stores and prepackaged foods, many people, including farmers, fell out of touch with nature.
 Soon after, large industrial farms—which rely on monoculture crops (1 crop in mass plantings) and pesticides—seized control of our society's food supply chain.
 Many of the pesticides they utilize are deadly not only to beetles or mites, but also to butterflies, bees, hummingbirds, and you guessed it—human beings.

-Within recent years, there's been a surge of interest in permaculture and an uptick in herbal apothecaries, most notably centered around the plant cannabis or hemp.
-These wonderful dispensaries of plant medicine and wellness bring hope to a new generation of herbalists, nature lovers, and plant ladies alike.
+Within recent years, there's been a surge of interest in permaculture and an uptick in herbal apothecaries, most notably centered around hemp.
+These dispensaries of plant medicine and wellness are bringing hope to a new generation of herbalists, nature lovers, beekeepers and plant ladies alike.